bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-08-10-newsletter.md

       of hashcash-style proof of work committed to the transaction to relay.

-    The discussion did not reach a clear conclusion as of this writing.
+    The discussion did not reach a clear conclusion as of this writing. {% assign timestamp="2:30" %}

 ## Bitcoin Core PR Review Club